vippsas/mssql-changefeed/README.md

     client-side transactions.

-In general, choose the outbox pattern for "OLTP" workloads where you do lots of single-row inserts in parallel, and to serialize writers for more batch-oriented workloads writing larger chunks of data at the time.
+In general, choose the outbox pattern for "OLTP" workloads where you do lots of single-row inserts in parallel.
+For more batch-oriented workloads where you write largers chunks of data at the time, you may choose either approach.

 ### Outbox pattern